Gaius-Augustus/BRAKER/README.md

 -   *I am running BRAKER in Anaconda and something fails...*

     Update AUGUSTUS and BRAKER from github with `git clone https://github.com/Gaius-Augustus/Augustus.git` and `git clone https://github.com/Gaius-Augustus/BRAKER.git`.
 The Anaconda installation is great, but it relies on releases of AUGUSTUS and BRAKER - which are often lagging behind.
-Please use the current github code, instead.
+Please use the current GitHub code, instead.

 Citing BRAKER and software called by BRAKER